BC Hydro Power Pioneers

 Who they are

-Inaugurated in 1990 with three branches, the BC Hydro Power Pioneers Association carries on a tradition going back over seventy five years to the days of B.C.
+Inaugurated in 1990 with three branches, the BC Hydro Power Pioneers Association carries on a tradition going back over 75 years to the days of B.C.
 Electric and B.C.
 Power Commission.
 They have 15 regional branches throughout B.C., representing over 5,500 retirees and their spouses.

 Connecting people, supporting communities